mskf1383/pashmak/README.md

 jack
 ```

-the above code prints names one by one
+The above code prints names one by one

 ### arraypush
-you can add new item to a array:
+You can add new item to a array:

 ```bash
 $myarray = ['red', 'green', 'blue'];